2019-20 Legislative Action Priorities

 Action Needed: Short of a state appropriation of an estimated $82 million to cover this gap, the amount required for the state to assume the entire amount of DCPP already paid with property taxes in those districts that have authority plus the supplement for those districts that don’t have it, there are other possible solutions that would promote equity without lowering the per pupil amount available for any school district.
 The Sioux City Community School District supports:

-– Setting the state cost per pupil at the highest amount but lower the foundation percentage threshold from 87.5% to an amount that balances the impact on the state and on property taxes.
-Since many districts have sufficient cash, it’s likely there will be little cash reserve levy impact for several years in many districts.
+- – Setting the state cost per pupil at the highest amount but lower the foundation percentage threshold from 87.5% to an amount that balances the impact on the state and on property taxes.
+Since many districts have sufficient cash, it is likely there will be little cash reserve levy impact for several years in many districts.

-– A combination of two of the above would also be possible – simply put, we need authority in the meantime, and we could close the funding gap over the long haul.
+- – A combination of two of the above would also be possible – simply put, we must have spending authority in the meantime, and we could close the funding gap over the long haul.
+In conclusion, in order to achieve equity, the funding formula must be updated to account for the status of poverty in our state, provide stability during low economic growth and supplement existing resources.

 Background: The Iowa Legislature annually determines the state cost per pupil.
 This action, formerly known as allowable growth, now known as state supplemental assistance, pays for the annual cost of doing business in Iowa schools.
 In recent years, during and since the great recession, Iowa’s state cost per pupil has experienced record low increases, falling far short of the cost increase of delivering a sound education.
 In six of the last seven years, the rate of growth in the state cost per pupil has been lower than the cost increases typically experienced by school districts.